permendodol/permenkojek/README.md

 ### Who am I?
-  My name is Muhammad Fiqri and I'm still in the learning stage for all these things.
+  Let me tell you about myself.
+Now you here with Muhammad Fiqri and I'm still in the learning stage for all these things.
 On this page you will find all of the code snippets
   > Contact Me on Instagram ([@mhmdfiqriii_](https://instagram.com/mhmdfiqriii_))

 ### Language that I use